brontosaurusrex/brontosaurusrex.github.io/_posts/2026-04-18-Note-taking-script.md

 #### noteurls ('plugin')

-[Separated script with similar](https://raw.githubusercontent.com/brontosaurusrex/bucentaur/refs/heads/master/.experiments/bin/noteurls) tui that will extract urls from notes and open one in browser.
+[Separated script with similar](https://raw.githubusercontent.com/brontosaurusrex/bucentaur/refs/heads/master/.experiments/bin/noteurls) tui that will extract urls from notes and open one or two in browser (tab toggles selected).